Assassination of Henri I, Duke of Guise: Day of the Barricades

-After the Day of the Barricades in which Henri was forced to flee from Paris, leaving the duke of Guise ascendant in the city.
-Henri sought to regain the initiative at the calling of the Estates General at Blois that had been forced upon him by the state of royal finances.
+After the Day of the Barricades in which Henry was forced to flee from Paris, leaving theduke of Guise ascendant in the city.
+Henry sought to regain the initiative at the calling of the Estates General at Blois that had been forced upon him by the state of royal finances.

-Guise continued to exercise his strong hand, proposing that Épernon and La Valette should be condemned as Protestants and traitors. Épernon for his part had provided the king similar advice, back in April he argued that Guise should be executed.
-Henri was also receiving reports that there was internal division in the Guise clan, between the popular duke and his relatives, Mayenne, Elbeuf and Aumale who were jealous of the regard in which their cousin/brother was held.
+Guise continued to exercise his strong hand, proposing that Épernon and La Valette should be condemned as Protestants and traitors. Épernon for his part had provided the King similar advice, back in April having argued that Guise should be executed.
+Henry was also receiving reports that there was internal division in the Guise clan, between the popular duke and his relatives, Mayenne, Elbeuf and Charles, Duke of Aumale who were jealous of the regard in which their cousin/brother was held.

 Tense meeting

-The two men met at Chartres on 1 August 1588, Guise arriving with a retinue of 800 horse to make his formal submission to the king.
+On 1 August 1588, Guise arrived at Chartres with a retinue of 800 horse to make his formal submission to the King.
 The people of Chartres emerged from their houses to cheer Guise, viewing him as their saviour from Protestantism.
-Kneeling before the king, Henri lifted him up and the two exchanged kisses.
-At a meal that evening the tension between the men became apparent when Guise asked Henri to whom they should toast, and Henri jokingly proposed the Protestants.
-Guise's friends warned him that the king had 'wicked designs' for him, but he dismissed the concerns, arguing that only if he was isolated in the king's chambers was he seriously at risk from Henri any more.
-For his part, he saw a reconciliation with the king as in his best interests, he was ill inclined to fully put himself at Spain's mercy as a client of Felip II, and was in such a position of ascendency as little needing further confrontation.
-This was not the opinion of all members of his family, his sister Catherine argued that they should depose Henri and place him in a monastery, his brother Cardinal Guise tried to force his hand by seizing the town of Troyes.
-The king for his part continued to make conciliatory gestures, dismissing Épernon from his position in Normandie and making Guise lieutenant-general of the army.
+Kneeling before the King, Henry lifted him up and the two exchanged kisses.
+At a meal that evening the tension between the men became apparent when Guise asked Henry to whom they should toast, and Henry jokingly proposed the Protestants.
+Guise's friends warned him that the King had 'wicked designs' for him, but he dismissed the concerns, arguing that only if he was isolated in the King's chambers was he seriously at risk from Henry any more.
+For his part, he saw a reconciliation with the King as in his best interests, he was ill inclined to fully put himself at Spain's mercy as a client of Philip II, and was in such a position of ascendancy as little needing further confrontation.
+This was not the opinion of all members of his family, his sister Catherine argued that they should depose Henry and place him in a monastery, his brother Cardinal Guise tried to force his hand by seizing the town of Troyes.
+The King for his part continued to make conciliatory gestures, dismissing Épernon from his position in Normandy and making Guise lieutenant-general of the army.